 Gun Safety and Violence Awareness

 To help bring visibility to Gun Violence and Gun Safety, the County Breakout Group is also continuing its work on the Gun Safety and Violence Awareness Campaign.
 Thanks to the Group’s collaborative work with state representatives, June has been declared as Gun Safety and Violence Awareness Month statewide.
-June 2018, marked the 3rd year for this Initiative.
+June 2019, marks the 4th year for this Initiative.
 In addition, Members are looking to expand the sites at which the Gun Safety Education and gun locks are administered, and designing supplemental activities in order to further engage community members.

 Throughout 2018 and into 2019 the PAL Sub-Committee will be working diligently to provide Life Skills Training/Education to local youth.
 The primary Life Skills Trainings/Education will highlight, Safe Dating & Healthy Relationships, Job Readiness, Life After High School, and Financial Literacy.
 During summer 2019, the PAL-Sub-Committee will again be assisting the Cumberland County PALs to provide Play-Streets thought the County.

 Safe Dating & Healthy Relationships was successfully launched over summer 2018 and now has progressed to reach far into the second quarter of the fiscal year.
 Safe Dating and Healthy Relationship trainings bring attention to methods of healthy communication, setting healthy boundaries, respect, and approaches to eliminate unhealthy behaviors.
 To ensure that these trainings provide quality education, they are performed by a certified staff member from the Center for Family Services.